16 Activities for Boys

 13. Celestial Bodies and Space

-Throughout history, humans have been fascinated by the skies and celestial bodies.
-Here are some activities that will teach your son about space.
+Throughout history, humans have been captivated by the skies and celestial bodies.
+Here are some activities that will teach your son about space:

 • Backyard Stargazing.
-You can download an app to your phone that will help you identify stars, planets, and constellations.
+The easiest way is to download an app to your phone that will help you identify stars, planets, and constellations.
 Use binoculars to get a better look at the larger bodies.
-You can also subscribe to a service that notifies you about meteor showers and other celestial events that are worth a look.
+There are even services that notify you about meteor showers and other celestial events that are worth a look, so check them out.

 • Star Parties.
 Observatories often host star parties and allow visitors to look through some of their high-powered telescopes.
 If you have an astronomy club in your area, it may host similar events.

 • Space-Themed Destinations.
-There are a surprising number of destinations in the United States for space enthusiasts.
+Space enthusiasts have a surprising number of destinations in the United States to get excited about.
 Kennedy Space Center in Houston and the Space Center Houston spring to mind, but there’s also Hayden Planetarium in New York City, Griffin Observatory in Los Angeles and the U.S. Space and Rocket Center in Huntsville, Alabama.
-There are also quite a few space museums, including the most famous, the Smithsonian’s National Air and Space Museum and its companion facility in Chantilly, Virginia.
+There are also quite a few space museums, including the famous Smithsonian’s National Air and Space Museum and its companion facility in Chantilly, Virginia.

 14. Ball Games